 Idara rushed to her handbag and got a pen and paper.
 She placed the paper on top of a notebook.

 Mr. Fayose cleared his throat and continued.

 “On Tuesdays, he uses Joy by Jean Patou.
 On Wednesdays, he uses Caron Poivre.
 On Thursdays, Hermès 24 Faubourg.
 And on Fridays, Clive Christian No. 1.
 And on Saturdays…”

 “He works on Saturdays?”
 Idara interrupted, gasping in surprise.

 “Of course.
-MD works even on holidays.
-This is a private company, not owned by government,” Mr Fayose said and continued.
-“On Saturdays, he uses Chanel Grand Extraordinary.
-And on Sundays, he uses Baccarat les Larmes Sacrees de Thebes.”
+The MD works even during the holidays.
+This is a private company.
+It is not owned by the government,” Mr. Fayose replied curtly as he continued.
+“On Saturdays, he uses Chanel Grand Extraordinary and on Sundays, he uses Baccarat les Larmes Sacrees de Thebes.”

 “Sir please can you spell that?”
-Idara asked, looking directly into Mr. Fayose’s mouth.
+Idara asked, looking directly at Mr. Fayose’s mouth.